Ok, don't freak out. Alright?

-I adapted and turned the Allrecipes zucchini brownies into these healthy yumness by swapping some ingredients for awesome wholesome ones.
+I adapted and turned the Allrecipes zucchini brownies into these healthy yumminess by swapping some ingredients for awesome wholesome ones.

 Lets Talk Ingredients

-Spelt flour - What is it?
-You can read my post here.
-You can use oats flour (although I'm not totally into the texture but it works) or all purpose flour (well if you don't mind it).
+Spelt flour - If you are not familiar with it, you can read my post on what is spelt flour.
+You can use oats flour (although I'm not totally into the texture it works) or all-purpose flour (well if you don't mind it).